 Is now a good time to make the change?

-With government aspirations for the UK to reach net-zero emissions by2050, there are several benefits to investing in a plug-in hybrid sooner rather than later.
+With government target set for the sale of new petrol and diesel vehicles to be banned from 2030, there are several benefits to investing in a plug-in hybrid sooner rather than later.
 Mercedes-Benz Plug In hybrids remain eligible for the Electric Vehicle Homecharge Scheme, a £500 government grant toward the cost of a home charge point.

 In order to be eligible you must: